Friday, June 08, 2018

 Catania Fish Market

-This is a market dedicated to seafood - typical of a rather chaotic, noisy wet market.
+This is a market dedicated to seafood - typical of the chaotic, noisy wet market.
 Besides seafood, there are many canopy-covered stores selling vegetables, fruits, spices, condiments, cheese and butter.

 Our dinner for the night was chilli mussels purchased from this store.